Skip to main content

 Sometimes…

-- …we are told explicitly that something is good or bad by the narrator.
+• …we are explicitly told by the narrator that something is good or bad.

 Our Role in God’s Story

 We as readers are participants in God’s story.
-We are expected to do some work on our end to fill in “gaps” in the narrative.
-Part of why studying all of the Bible is so important is that it gives the background knowledge we need to interpret scripture correctly.
+This means it's on us to do some work on our end to fill in “gaps” in the narrative.
+Part of why studying all of the Bible is so important is that it gives us the background knowledge we need to interpret all of the Bible correctly.
 In this digital age, the media we consume rarely asks us to work this hard.
 But, to be fair, the results of our effort are rarely as fruitful.